rat10/nng/mappings.md

 We would argue that a fluents based approach should be considered the baseline mapping, whereas singleton property- and n-ary relation based approaches provide different kinds of optimizations.

+However, it also is quite obvious that in all variants recording graph-containment quickly leads to very convoluted serializations.

+> Note: One may ask why containment relations need to be mapped if the containing graph is neither explicitly named nor annotated.
+More generally however membership in a graph is considered an act of composing statements into groups and as such an important enough knowledge representation activity on its own as to require faithful reproduction in the mapped representation.

-### Caveat
+## Caveat

 No approach to a mapping from nested graphs to regular triples in RDF can bridge a fundamental gap: regular RDF can only express types of statement.
 In a mapping the basic, unannotated fact - no matter how it is derived - will always loose the connection to its annotated variant.
 This is true for approaches like RDF standard reification and RDF-star as well.
 It is not impossible for applications to keep track of annotated and un-annotated triples of the same type, e.g. to implement sound update and delete operations on annotated statements, but any mechanism to that effect will be rather expensive to implement, involved to run and as a result brittle in practice.
 A mapping to simple RDF triple types necessarily has its limitations and is no replacement for a mechanism like nested graphs.

-> Note: One may ask why containment relations need to be mapped if the containing graph is neither explicitly named nor annotated.
-More generally however membership in a graph is considered an act of composing statements into groups and as such an important enough knowledge representation activity on its own as to be faithfully recorded.